tosin2013/Concourse-Quick-config/README.md

 ## Deployment

-quickconfigforconcource.sh will not prompt on change of instance type.
+quickconfigforconcource_gcp.sh will not prompt on change of instance type.
 It will skip any user prompts and just deploy.
-Script will create a folder under your ~/workspace directory with output.
+Script will create a folder under your ~/workspace directory with output. quickconfigforconcource_vmware.sh - Work In Progress

 ## Usage
 ```